Mayen007/Rock-Paper-Scissors/README.md

 - **🔁 Autoplay Mode**
   Watch the computer play automatically — great for observing randomness and outcomes.

+- **� Advanced Statistics**
+  Track your performance with win rate percentage, current streaks, best streak records, and total games played.

+- **📋 Game History**
+  View your last 10 games with detailed move information, results, and timestamps.
+All data persists across browser sessions.

-- **📈 Real-Time Results**
+- **�📈 Real-Time Results**
-  Immediate feedback after each move, including result display and score tracking.
+  Immediate feedback after each move, including result display and comprehensive score tracking.

 - **🌓 Dark/Light Theme**
   Switch between dark and light modes for comfortable gameplay in any lighting condition.

 - **📱 Responsive UI**
   Designed to work well on both desktop and mobile devices.
-Shortcut keys tooltip is visible on larger screens only.
+Interactive shortcuts panel is visible on larger screens only.

 - **🔒 Confirmation Modal**
   A modal prompt prevents accidental score resets.

 - **✨ Move Animations**
   Unique animations for each move type (rock, paper, scissors) with special effects for winning and losing moves.

+- **💾 Persistent Data**
+  All statistics, game history, and preferences are automatically saved to local storage.

 ---